 Space Syntax and/in Archaeology

-Following paper has been written for the purpose of the „DAJ1 Odborná jazyková příprava pro DSP - Academic Writing in English “, however its parts will be used in my doctoral thesis in a chapters focusing on introduction, methodology and state-of-the-art of Space syntax method and applications.
+The following paper has been written for the purpose of the „DAJ1 Odborná jazyková příprava pro DSP - Academic Writing in English “, however its parts will be used in my doctoral thesis in a chapters focusing on introduction, methodology and state-of-the-art Space syntax method and applications.

-The overall structure of this paper takes a form of several interconnected parts.
-In first section the historical development of the Space Syntax method is presented.
-The introduction to the method will be explained in the second part, the basic theoretical framework will be presented together with terminology.
-The third part will give an overview of the most notable application of Space Syntax methods in historical studies with focus on archaeology.
-Last section of this paper will serve as a conclusion of this text.
+The overall structure of this paper takes the form of several interconnected parts.
+In the first section the historical development of the Space Syntax method is presented.
+The introduction to the method will be explained in the second part and the basic theoretical framework will be presented together with terminology.
+The third part will give an overview of the most notable application of Space Syntax methods in historical studies with a focus on archaeology.
+The last section of this paper will serve as a conclusion of this text.

 Historical background

-Question of the relationship between the human activity and the built environment was raised already in the 19th century, in a time where theories of cultural evolution were formed.
-Through the years various explanation were put together.
+The question of the relationship between human activity and the built environment was raised in the 19th century, in a time where theories of cultural evolution were formed.
+Through the years various explanations were put together.
 These explanations vary from environmental determinism to social evolution, from collective to individual responsibility.
-Despite the different attitude the most of archaeological theories agree that the way the people construct and organize and even furnish their living space, have reflection in the social, cultural and political or even symbolical structures (Cutting 2003: p.
+Despite the different attitude most archaeological theories agree that the way people construct and organize and even furnish their living space, have reflection in the social, cultural and political or even symbolical structures (Cutting 2003: p.
 3; Stöger 2011: p.
 41).

-It was in late 1970s when architects and urban morphologists Bill Hillier and Julienne Hanson set the foundation stone of Space Syntax (Hillier & Hanson 1984).
+It was in the late 1970s when architects and urban morphologists Bill Hillier and Julienne Hanson set the foundation stone of Space Syntax (Hillier & Hanson 1984).
 This new spatial analysis was based on the idea that human societies use and configure space and that social structure is expressed spatially.
-Space syntax theory is usually connected with the structuralism, assuming that every anthropological activity bears a mental structure or pattern.
-Study of these patterns can then reveal the people folklore, concepts or cultural and social behaviour (Stöger 2011: p.
+Space syntax theory is usually connected with structuralism, assuming that every anthropological activity bears a mental structure or pattern.
+A study of these patterns can then reveal the people folklore, concepts or cultural and social behaviour (Stöger 2011: p.
 41).
 Techniques of Space Syntax were developed mainly for the architects as a planning tool to improve design of the buildings and open spaces and to simulate the social effect of their design as well as understanding the relationship between spatial configuration and purposeful movement (Cutting 2003: p.
 1).
-However it was primarily developed for the design of new architecture, soon afterwards it was applies on historical sites as well (Hillier et al. 1987; Hanson 1989a, 1989b; Vaughan & Penn 2006; Vaughan 2007).
+However it was primarily developed for the design of new architecture and soon afterwards it was applied to historical sites as well (Hillier et al. 1987; Hanson 1989a, 1989b; Vaughan & Penn 2006; Vaughan 2007).

 Due to the limited computing capabilities of early computers, first analyses were focused only on small towns or individual buildings.
-Nowadays development of computer software and hardware make possible to analyse larger metropolitan cities and even entire regions (Craane 2013: p.
+Nowadays development of computer software and hardware make it possible to analyse larger metropolitan cities and even entire regions (Craane 2013: p.
 21).
 However Space Syntax has been most frequently applied to British towns and larger metropolitan areas such as London, Paris or Tokyo, only a few studies were focused on larger regions or territory.

 Theoretical background